soltros/soltros-os-server/README.md

 ## 📦 Installation

-SoltrOS Server is designed to be installed on top of an existing Fedora Silverblue installation using `bootc switch`.
-This approach leverages Fedora's excellent installer while providing the specialized server environment.
+SoltrOS Server is designed to be installed from the built ISO.
+However, you can also install iton top of an existing Fedora Silverblue/Kinoite installation using `bootc switch`.

 ### Prerequisites
-1. Install [Fedora Silverblue](https://fedoraproject.org/silverblue/) using the official installer
+1. To install SoltrOS Server Edition, download the [ISO](https://publicweb.soltros.info/files/soltros-os-server-latest-42.iso), verify the [checksum](https://publicweb.soltros.info/files/soltros-os-server-latest-42.iso-CHECKSUM), and flash it to a USB.
-2. Complete the initial setup and boot into your Silverblue system
+2. Boot from USB, and complete the initial setup and boot into your Silverblue system

 ### Switch to SoltrOS Server
-Once you have Fedora Silverblue running, switch to SoltrOS Server:
+Switch to SoltrOS Server with:

 ```bash
 # Switch to SoltrOS Server (requires reboot)